 There is also the option to have each person read a line of the story in a funny voice, adding to the laughter the game creates.
 Trying new versions and adding in your own little quirks can be a fun way to ensure that everyone gets maximum enjoyment out of the game.

 There are many Left-Right Christmas game stories that can be found online, or you may also like to try writing your own.
 It doesn’t have to be the most creative story in the world, as long as it is fun and have plenty of ‘lefts’ and ‘rights’ included.
-Here are two Left-Right Christmas stories to use during your Christmas festivities.
+Here are a few Left-Right Christmas stories to use during your Christmas festivities.

 “Christmas Lights” Left-Right Christmas Story

 The kids were busy enjoying their Christmas vacation while the parents were already wondering how many days they had LEFT.

 The stores were busy with people still searching for just the RIGHT Christmas gifts for those LEFT on their shopping lists.

 Houses to the LEFT and RIGHT were all decorated with lights and inflatable decorations.
 There was no doubt, Christmas was RIGHT around the corner!